 Here is a quick rundown of some of Pitt’s salary highlights from his acting career.

-● The Assassination of Jesse James by the Coward Robert Ford - $1 million
+● The Assassination of Jesse James by the Coward Robert Ford - The lowest salary since the beginning of his career, he earned critical acclaim in addition to a $1 million paycheck.

 Pitt has been a big star for perhaps three decades, and during that time, he’s leveraged his fame to earn sizable paychecks from brands to appear in ads and commercials.
 Before he was a proper movie star, he still snagged some endorsement deals, and there are a number of spots he featured in many years back, perhaps thanks to his good looks and charm.